Kinect: Disneyland Adventures: Gameplay

 The game's representation of the park contains numerous secrets for players to discover.
 Among other secrets, players could use their items to find trash cans, manhole covers, lights, plants, and Hidden Mickeys.
 Licensed attractions such as Star Tours – The Adventures Continue and Indiana Jones Adventure do not appear and have their facades stripped of any overt references to their namesake franchises, as the two franchises were owned by Lucasfilm at the time.
 Disney later acquired both the Star Wars and Indiana Jones franchises through its purchase of Lucasfilm in 2012.
 Roger Rabbit's Car Toon Spin and Tarzan's Treehouse are also omitted, as Roger Rabbit is co-owned by Disney and Steven Spielberg's Amblin Entertainment, while Tarzan remains the property of Edgar Rice Burroughs' estate.
 Among the meetable characters themselves, Black Barty serves as an in-game replacement for Captain Jack Sparrow from the Pirates of the Caribbean franchise, appearing in New Orleans Square and in the minigames based on the attraction.
 In addition, all mentions of corporate sponsors (such as Dole, whose Dole Whip is sold at Adventureland) are omitted.

 Reception

 Kinect: Disneyland Adventures received an average score of 71.77% at GameRankings, based on an aggregate of 22 reviews, and an average of 73/100 at Metacritic, based on an aggregate of 33 reviews.
 The Xbox One Disneyland Adventures remaster received an average of 64.29% on GameRankings, based on an aggregate of 7 reviews, and an average of 67/100 on Metacritic, based on an aggregate of 9 reviews, with the remaster criticized for a number of technical issues and introducing no new content from the original release besides the additional control schemes and improved graphics.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Disneyland Adventures for "Family Game of the Year".